su-ntu-ctp/5m-data-2.6-data-pipelines-orchestration/lesson.md

 We're going to add an extrator for GitHub to get our data.
 An extractor is responsible for pulling data out of any data source.
 We will use the `tap-github` extractor to pull the _releases_ of `pandas` library from Github.
 This will be a replication of what we did in unit 2.4.

-To add the extractor to our project, run:
+To add the extractor to our project, run (make sure you are in the `meltano-ingestion` folder!):

 ```bash
 meltano add extractor tap-github